lazorfuzz/liowebrtc/README.md

 `handlePeerStreamRemoved(peer)` - used internally to remove the video container from the DOM and emit `videoRemoved`

-`getDomId(peer)` - used internally to get the DOM id associated with a peer
+`getDomId(peer)` - get the DOM id associated with a peer's media stream.
+In JSX, you will need to set the ID of the peer's video element to this value.

-`getEl(idOrEl)` - helper used internally to get an element where `idOrEl` is either an element, or an id of an element

-`getLocalVideoContainer()` - used internally to get the container that will hold the local video element

-`getRemoteVideoContainer()` - used internally to get the container that holds the remote video elements